rng-guy/NFSMWBartender/README.txt

    11.00: Fixed "Events" spawn tables not applying to scripted patrol spawns in prologue races
       01: Added missing reset hook for "Events" spawn tables between consecutive (prologue) races
       02: Made phrasing of comments in configuration files more internally consistent
+      03: Clarified comments about "NFSMW LimitAdjuster" in "Cars.ini" file and README